j-wqzhao/j-wqzhao.github.io/_posts/2024-12-31-music-san-diego-2024.md

 which showcased the hall's stunning acoustics.
 Each note revealed the venue’s rich, resonant quality.

-The second half was the performance of Mahler's *Symphony No. 2 (Resurrection)*, which I was looking forward to.
-This symphony is one of my favorite pieces of Mahler.
-The piece is so powerful and touching, and I am almost into tears at the end of the performance.
-The words "I shall die, so as to live!"
-(Sterben werd' ich, um zu leben!) were so inspiring, along with the orchestral and choral performance.
-Yes, resurrection.
-I feel the resurrection of life and spirit.
-Arise from the dead!

 Then came the second half of the concert.
 Mahler's *Symphony No. 2* is one of my favorite pieces.
 It’s powerful and emotional, and I nearly teared up at the end.